df478/alacrity-website/docs/best-practices.md

 ### Custom Default Password

 AlaCrity uses `alacran42` as its default password.
-This is usually safe as you can change your password by running `alacrity-cli serversetup` from your local machine right after the server installation is finished.
+This is usually safe as you can change your password by running `alacrity serversetup` from your local machine right after the server installation is finished.
 However, this leaves a small window of 30 seconds or so for the attacker to change your password before you.
 This is very unlikely, but it's possible for this attack to happen.
 The attacker needs to know the exact attack window on a particular machine.
 Anyways, to mitigate this risk, simply choose a custom initial password when installing AlaCrity by adding `DEFAULT_PASSWORD` env var to the installation script.
 For example, the script below changes the default password from `alacran42` to `myinitialpassword`

 ```bash
 docker run -e ACCEPTED_TERMS=true -e DEFAULT_PASSWORD='myinitialpassword' -p 80:80 -p 443:443 -p 3000:3000 -v /var/run/docker.sock:/var/run/docker.sock -v /alacran:/alacran df478/alacrity